MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction.md

 ## Audit mode for evaluation

+### Audit mode

 Use [audit mode](audit-windows-defender.md) to evaluate how attack surface reduction rules would affect your organization if enabled.
 Run all rules in audit mode first so you can understand how they affect your line-of-business applications.
 Many line-of-business applications are written with limited security concerns, and they might perform tasks in ways that seem similar to malware.

+### Exclusions

-By monitoring audit data and [adding exclusions](enable-attack-surface-reduction.md#exclude-files-and-folders-from-asr-rules) for necessary applications, you can deploy attack surface reduction rules without reducing productivity.
+By monitoring audit data and [adding exclusions](attack-surface-reduction-rules-deployment-test.md) for necessary applications, you can deploy attack surface reduction rules without reducing productivity.

+### Per-rule exclusions

+For information about configuring per-rule exclusions, see the section titled **Configure ASR rules per-rule exclusions** in the topic [Test attack surface reduction (ASR) rules](attack-surface-reduction-rules-deployment-test.md).

 ## Warn mode for users